mozman/ezdxf/docs/source/tutorials/angular_dimension.rst

 .. image:: gfx/dim_angular_dimtad.png

+Arrows and measurement text are placed "outside" automatically if the available space between the extension lines isn't sufficient.
+This overrides the :attr:`dimtad` value by 1 ("above").
-Arrows and measurement text is placed "outside" if the available space between the extension lines isn't sufficient. `Ezdxf` follows its own rules, ignores the :attr:`dimtfit` attribute and works similar to :attr:`dimtfit` = 1, move arrows first, then text:
+`Ezdxf` follows its own rules, ignores the :attr:`~ezdxf.entities.DimStyle.dxf.dimatfit` attribute and works similar to :attr:`dimatfit` = 1, move arrows first, then text:

 .. image:: gfx/dim_angular_outside.png